Keio University

 Academia is closely related to society.

-In particular, criminal law, which I specialize in, often attracts strong public interest because its subjects of study are crime and punishment.
+In particular, criminal law, which is my specialty, often draws strong interest from society because its subjects of study are crime and punishment.

-Legally prohibiting certain acts and imposing penalties for violations naturally has a significant impact on the rights and interests of citizens.
+Legally prohibiting certain acts and imposing penalties for violations naturally has a significant impact on the rights and interests of citizens due to the nature of the matter.

-However, this does not mean that professional discourse should be allowed to be swallowed up by public fervor.
+However, even so, we must avoid allowing professional discourse to be swallowed up by public fervor.

-Various criticisms were raised in the media and public opinion regarding the amendment to the Act on Punishment of Organized Crimes, which established the crime of "preparation for acts of terrorism and other crimes" during last year's ordinary Diet session.
+Various criticisms were raised in the media and public opinion regarding the amendment to the Act on Punishment of Organized Crimes, which established the crime of preparation for terrorism and other crimes during last year's ordinary Diet session.

-However, among the criticisms presented, there were many that I, having critically examined this issue for some time, found difficult to understand (for example, the criticism that the crime violates freedom of thought; I question whether it can be stated so simply.
-See my article, "On Conspiracy or the 'Crime of Preparation for Organized Crimes such as Terrorism,'" Keio Law Journal, No. 37 (2017), pp. 158 et seq.).
+However, among the criticisms presented there, many were incomprehensible to me, even though I have critically examined this issue for some time (for example, criticism was developed that the crime violates freedom of thought, but I have doubts as to whether it can be stated so simply.
+See my article, "On Conspiracy or 'Crime of Preparation for Terrorism and Other Organized Crimes'" Keio Law Journal No. 37 (2017), p.
+158 et seq.).

 The crime was established without sufficient in-depth discussion.

-The responsibility for the lack of depth in the discussion lies primarily with the government.
+The responsibility for the lack of sufficient discussion should primarily lie with the government.
 However, the fact that critical arguments were not sufficiently analytical was likely also part of the cause.

-Fervor that uses "the voice of the people" as a righteous banner tends to turn discussions into high-level abstract battles, which is a significant disadvantage for professional discourse.
+Fervor that uses the "voice of the people" as a banner tends to turn discussions into high-level abstract battles, which has a significant negative impact on professional discourse.

-As mentioned at the beginning, academia is closely related to society.
+As stated at the beginning, academia is closely related to society.

-That is precisely why experts are required to engage in discussions that maintain a distance from raw social reactions.
-We need a resilient scholarship that is not swayed by those with the loudest voices or those making shocking claims.
+That is precisely why experts are required to engage in discussions that maintain a distance from raw reactions in society.
+We need strong scholarship that is not swayed by those with loud voices or those who make shocking claims.

-University education plays a major role in nurturing the individuals who should carry out such resilient scholarship.
-As an educator on the front lines, I feel this responsibility deeply.
+University education plays a major role in nurturing the people who should carry out such strong scholarship.
+As a faculty member on the front lines, I feel a deep sense of responsibility.